View the recent COVID-19 information for licensees

-Before applying for a wine and beer producer's licence, there are a few things you need to consider, including licence requirements.
+Before applying for a producer's licence, there are a few things you need to consider, including licence requirements.

-It's a condition of a wine and beer producer's licence that the use of the licensed premises does not breach the planning scheme under the Planning and Environment Act 1987.
+It's a condition of a producer's licence that the use of the licensed premises does not breach the planning scheme under the Planning and Environment Act 1987.

-Ordinary trading hours for a wine and beer producer's licence are as follows:
+Ordinary trading hours for a producer's licence are as follows:

 Under Australian laws, it is illegal to use a still (of any capacity) to distil alcohol (e.g. spirits), without an excise manufacturer licence from the Australian Taxation Office (ATO).
 Penalties can apply.
 It is also illegal to buy, make, possess, or sell a still without permission from the ATO if it has a capacity over five litres.

 To sell your alcohol products at an unlimited number of farmers' markets, craft markets, festivals and other promotional events as you like, you will need to apply for a promotional event authorisation.

 Applications for promotional event authorisations can be applied as part of a producer licence application.
 If you are an existing producer licensee, you can apply via the Variation of conditions for an existing producer licence form.

 A promotional event authorisation does not include attendance at major events or horse racing events – these require a separate licence.
 Alcohol may be supplied at a promotional event between the hours of 7am and 8pm.